 All students must take a full academic workload of 60 CATS credits per semester.
 Use the following chart to help you select your course schedule:

-When selecting your courses from the overseas university’s website, you should be aware of some differences in terminology.
+When selecting your courses from the Queen’s, you should be aware of some differences in terminology.
 In Northern Ireland, the word for class or course is called a module.

 At UK universities, undergraduate degrees consist of 3 years of study.
 You can identify the level of a course from the course code.
 Codes starting with a 1 are Level 1, those starting with a 2 are Level 2, and those starting a 3 are Level 3.
 (For example, HIS1003 is a Level 1 course.)
 You cannot select classes that start with a number higher than 3.